jerryliu0811/FSR/README.md

 HOW TO START:
 <ol>
-    1. set Android-Yun wifi AP mode to client mode and make it connect to TARGET_SSID
+    <li>1. set Android-Yun wifi AP mode to client mode and make it connect to TARGET_SSID
     <ol>
-        1.1 press the wifi reset button about 5~10 seconds and
+        <li>press the wifi reset button about 5~10 seconds and
             then Android-Yun will be reset to wifi AP mode
-        1.2 use your smartphone to connect the wifi which
+        <li>use your smartphone to connect the wifi which
             SSID is 'Android Yun-XXXXXXXX'
-        1.3 open your browser and go to '192.168.240.1' (Android-Yun setting page) and the password is 'arduino'
+        <li>open your browser and go to '192.168.240.1' (Android-Yun setting page)
+            and the password is 'arduino'
-        1.4 select TARGET_SSID that You want to connect to
+        <li>select TARGET_SSID that You want to connect to
     </ol>
-    2. put arduino code(.ino) into Anduino-Yun first
+    <li>put arduino code(.ino) into Anduino-Yun first
        because Bridge is triggered by arduino
-    3. connect to Android-Yun directly and run your program
+    <li> connect to Android-Yun directly and run your program
     <ol>
-        3.1 get one laptop and also connect to TARGET_SSID
+        <li>get one laptop and also connect to TARGET_SSID
-        3.2 go to the TARGET_SSID setting page
+        <li>go to the TARGET_SSID setting page
             (different manufacturer's AP will have different setting page IP)
             and get the Arduino-Yun's INTERNAL_IP
-        3.3 open terminal and then 'ssh root@INTERNAL_IP' with password 'arduino'
+        <li>open terminal and then 'ssh root@INTERNAL_IP' with password 'arduino'
-        3.4 place your code and run your program
+        <li>place your code and run your program
     </ol>
 </ol>
 HOW TO CREATE YOUR APPLICATION: